jack-kerouac/betterplace_apidocs/README.md

 ## Changelog

+* 2012-03-03: Add picture size 'large' and 'original' to image list for projects.
+Please note that the images-part of the API ist still beta and might change slightly in the future.
 * 2012-03-28: The project-list now returns the full result-set for each project.
 The minimal result set is gone for now but will be added later.
 The default-number of results changed to 20 for all lists.
 * 2012-05~15: Add known issues, improve documentation, remove opinion.with_donation, add opinion.donated_amount_in_cents, project.description returns html now
 * 2012-03-13: Update TOC, fix opinions-details and -list response, fix empty documentation (@tordans)